The Perils & Promises of Fact-checking with Large Language Models: Introduction

-Recent research has explored the potential of using large artificial intelligence language models as a tool for fact-checking \cite{hoes2023leveraging}.
+Recent research has explored the potential of using large artificial intelligence language models as a tool for fact-checking \cite{hoes2023leveraging, sawinski2023openfact, he2021debertav3,caramancion2023news,choi2023automated}.
 However, significant challenges remain when employing large language models (LLMs) to assess the veracity of a statement.
 One primary issue is that fact-checks are potentially included in some of the training data for LLMs.
 Therefore, successful fact-checking without additional context may not necessarily be attributed to the model's comprehension of facts or argumentation.
 Instead, it may simply reflect the LLM's retention of training examples.
 While this might suffice for fact-checking past claims, it may not generalize well beyond the training data.

-Large language models (LLMs) like GPT-4 are increasingly trusted to write academic papers, lawsuits, news articles \cite{Okunyt_2023, Weiser_Schweber_2023}, or to gather information \cite{choudhury2023investigating}.
+Large language models (LLMs) like GPT-4 are increasingly trusted to write academic papers, lawsuits, news articles\footnote{\url{https://cybernews.com/news/academic-cheating-chatgpt-openai/},\\\url{https://www.nytimes.com/2023/06/08/nyregion/lawyer-chatgpt-sanctions.html}}, or to gather information \cite{choudhury2023investigating}.
 Therefore, an investigation into the models' ability to determine whether a statement is true or false is necessary to understand whether LLMs can be relied upon in situations where accuracy and credibility are paramount.
 The widespread adoption and reliance on LLMs pose both opportunities and challenges.
 As they take on more significant roles in decision-making processes, research, journalism, and legal domains, it becomes crucial to understand their strengths and limitations.
-The ability of an LLM to discern truth from falsehood is not just a measure of its technical competence but also has broader implications for our information ecosystem.
+The increasing use of advanced language models in disseminating misinformation online highlights the importance of developing efficient automated systems.
+The 2024 WEF Global Risk Report ranks misinformation and disinformation as the most dangerous short-term global risk as LLMs have enabled an “explosion in falsified information” removing the necessity of niche skills to create “synthetic content” \cite{WEF2024}.
+On the other hand, artificial intelligence models can help identify and mitigate false information, thereby helping to maintain a more reliable and accurate information environment.
+The ability of LLMs to discern truth from falsehood is not just a measure of their technical competence but also has broader implications for our information ecosystem.

 A significant challenge in automated fact-checking systems relying on machine learning models has been the lack of explainability of the models' prediction.
 This is a particularly desirable goal in the area of fact-checking as explanations of verdicts are an integral part of the journalistic process when performing manual fact-checking \cite{kotonya2020explainable}.
 While there has been some progress in highlighting features that justify a verdict, a relatively small number of automated fact-checking systems have an explainability component \cite{kotonya2020explainable}.